amelmgn/docs/doc_example.md

 ## Creating Items

-To create an item, click :icon{name="material-symbols:add-circle-outline-rounded"} in the page header to open the item page.
+To create an item, click "add-circle-outline-rounded" in the page header to open the item page.

 Fill in the fields as desired.
 Note that some of these will be [marked as required](/guides/data-model/fields) and need to be filled in, or be dynamic fields.
 Relations will be filled in here, too.